 With the introduction of job families and generic role profiles at the Council the following context statements are reflective of the overarching job responsibilities for the senior employees who are earning £50,000 and above.

-The Corporate Directors work alongside the Leader of the Council to deliver the Business Plan and set the business strategy for the council to achieve its aims and desired outcomes.
-The Corporate Directors, along with other members of the corporate leadership team, make all corporate and financial management decisions impacting across the whole council, partner organisations and community groups.
+The Executive Directors work alongside the Leader of the Council to deliver the Business Plan and set the business strategy for the council to achieve its aims and desired outcomes.
+The Executive Directors, along with other members of the corporate leadership team, make all corporate and financial management decisions impacting across the whole council, partner organisations and community groups.
 They drive change and encourage innovation and transformation across the council in order to inspire teams to deliver the best services for the community of Wiltshire.

 Impact on whole council revenue budget circa of £850 million.
 The number of direct reports will be between 4 and 6.Close